dbcls/AOE/README.md

 # All of gene expression version 2 (AOE2)

+All of gene expression (AOE) has been an index for public transcriptome database.

-Scripts to extract transcriptome sequencing records from Sequence Read Archive (SRA).
+The version 2 of AOE includes scripts to extract transcriptome sequencing records from Sequence Read Archive (SRA).
-Mainly index RNA-seq data in SRA, but not in ArrayExpress.
-SRA data is cleaned and maintained under DBCLS SRA project.

 Data extracted from SRA will be merged with current version of AOE(AOE1).
+API for SRA data by DBCLS SRA project is fully used to generate the data.

 - `01xRX2instrument_model.pl` Extract Instrument_model from SRA Experiment data.